-Have you ever wondered if the “Certified UiPath Developer” title is an actual guarantee of knowledge and professional expertise (especially when you are on the hiring side?).
+Have you ever wondered if the “Certified UiPath Developer” title guarantees knowledge and professional expertise (especially when you are on the hiring side?)?
 In many instances – yes, it is.
-But in this article, I want to focus on the “certified” part a bit, to better understand what meaning lies behind it…
+But in this article, I want to focus on the “certified” part to understand better what meaning lies behind it…

 Who are Certified Senior UiPath developers?

-First, some broader context: in my opinion UiPath has the best learning resources out of any RPA platform.
-They have enough material to keep anyone busy for weeks, if not months.
-The courses are well structured and they bring a lot of value and knowledge, especially if you are a fresh RPA dev.
+First, some broader context: in my opinion, UiPath has the best learning resources out of any RPA platform.
+They have enough material to keep anyone busy for weeks if not months.
+The courses are well structured and bring much value and knowledge, especially if you are a fresh RPA dev.

 Academy.UiPath is a great place for learning all the features of UiPath if you aren’t familiar with them, but… that’s it.
-The hard truth is that in no way it is practical nor does this give you any real coding experience.
+The hard truth is that it is neither practical nor gives you any real coding experience.

 After completing even one of the learning paths, a diploma of completion is issued.
 And here is where the problems start.

-The classes are super easy to finish (not to master the material!
-Just to finish an actual course).
+The classes are super easy to finish (not to master the material! to complete an actual course).
 It is just clicking through information to go further with short multiple-choice tests at the end of sections that can be taken an infinite number of times.
-I can easily imagine a situation when someone clicks through, does not learn anything, and ends up with a diploma.
+I can easily imagine a situation where someone clicks through, does not learn anything, and has a diploma.

-And that’s the core of the issue with “certified UiPath developers”.
-These documents aren’t really certificates; they are diplomas of completion.
-They don’t show the actual expertise, they only show that a person has finished a given course.
+And that’s the issue’s core with “certified UiPath developers.”
+These documents aren’t certificates; they are diplomas of completion.
+They don’t show the actual expertise; they only show that a person has finished a given course.

-Regardless of that, plenty of devs will put “UiPath Certified” on their resumes and on their LinkedIn anyway and, in some instances, create a false impression about their actual skills.
-At this point, someone looking for an RPA developer who doesn’t know anything about the subject matter will be impressed with their resume (just consider the example from the next chapter).
+Regardless, plenty of devs will put “UiPath Certified” on their resumes and LinkedIn anyway and, in some instances, create a false impression about their actual skills.
+At this point, someone looking for an RPA developer who doesn’t know anything about the subject matter will be impressed with their resume (consider the example from the next chapter).

 !
 VERY IMPORTANT DISCLAIMER !

 There are some exceptions to this.
-There is a group of UiPath developers who have completed the actual, paid certification courses from UiPath: UiPath Certified RPA Associate (UiRPA) and UiPath Certified Advanced RPA Developer (UiARD).
+A group of UiPath developers have completed the actual, paid certification courses from UiPath: UiPath Certified RPA Associate (UiRPA) and UiPath Certified Advanced RPA Developer (UiARD).
 These certifications are more reliable and can be perceived as indicators of the dev’s skillset.
-But, as you can see in the example below, they are often being replaced by less valuable “certificates”.
+But, as you can see in the example below, they are often being replaced by less valuable “certificates.”

 Certified Senior UiPath developer – a real-life example

-Consider this excerpt from a real-life “Certified Senior UiPath developer” resume we have received not that long ago.
+Consider this excerpt from a real-life “Certified Senior UiPath developer” resume we received not long ago.